Contextual Joint Factor Acoustic Embeddings: Related Works

-There is significant prior work that takes surrounding information into account to learn vector representations.
-For text processing the Word2Vec\cite{mikolov2013efficient} model directly predicts the neighbouring words from target words or inversely.
-This helps to capture the meanings of words\cite{goldberg2014word2vec}.
-In computer vision, \cite{pathak2016context} introduced an visual feature learning approach called context encoder ,which is based on context based pixel prediction.
+There are significant prior works that takes surrounding information into account to learn vector representations.
+For text processing the Word2Vec \cite{mikolov2013efficient} model directly predicts the neighbouring words from target words or inversely.
+BERT model \cite{devlin2018bert} predicts the masked words in a sentence.
+This helps to capture the meanings of words \cite{goldberg2014word2vec}.
+In computer vision, \cite{pathak2016context} introduced an visual feature learning approach called context encoder, which is based on context based pixel prediction.
 Their model is trained to generate the contents of an image region from its surroundings.
 In speech processing \cite{chung2017learning,chung2018speech2vec} proposed a sequence to sequence approach to predict surrounding segments of a target segment.
-However, the approach again aims at capturing word semantics from raw speech audio, words has similar semantic meanings are nearby in Euclidean distance. \cite{milde2018unspeech} proposed an unsupervised acoustic embedding approach.
+However, the approach again aims at capturing word semantics from raw speech audio, words that has similar semantic meanings are nearby in Euclidean distance. \cite{milde2018unspeech} proposed an unsupervised acoustic embedding approach.
 In their approach, instead of directly estimating the neighbourhood frames of a target segment, a Siamese architecture is used to discriminate whether a speech segment is in the neighbourhood of a target segment or not.
 Furthermore, their approach only aims at embedding of speaker properties.
 To the best of our knowledge, work presented here is the first derive phoneme and speaker representations by temporal context prediction using acoustic data.